ntop/ntopng/doc/src/web_gui/dashboard.rst

 Applications
 ^^^^^^^^^^^^
 Application View provides another pie chart that represents a view of the bandwidth usage divided per application protocol.
-Protocol identification is done through ntopn nDPI engine.
+Protocol identification is done through the ntopng nDPI engine.
 Protocols that cannot be identified are marked as Unknown.

 .. figure:: ../img/web_gui_dashboard_community_pie_chart_top_applications.png
   :align: center